 When traveling to Barcelona, you will inevitably come across art works by the artist Joan Miró: when you arrive at the airport, you will be greeted by a huge mosaic of Miró and the city's most representative bank, la Caixa, has a star created by the artist in the logo.

 Close to Plaça Espanya at Parc de Joan Miró, behind the department store Las Arenas, Joan Miró's "Dona i Ocell" (woman and bird), a colourful tribute to the fusion of man and woman, is located.
-And if you're getting to know Barcelona via cruise ship over the harbour: even here you are welcomed by Miró's round mosaic face at the Ramblas.
+If you're getting to Barcelona via cruise ship over the harbour: even here you are welcomed by Miró's round mosaic face at the Ramblas.

 The foundation Fundació Joan Miró was initiated by the artist Joan Miró himself and the same year, the museum was opened on June 10th in 1975.
 The artist relinquished the majority of his works to the foundation.
 Other works are presents from his wife Pilar Juncosa, Joan Prats und Kazumasa Katsutas.
 Well known skulptures such as the "Couple d’Amoureux aux Jeux de Fleur d’Amandier" (1975) and a large, lavishly designed wall hanging, made particularly for the foundation, are among these works.

 The museum owns over 10.000 paintings, drawings, sculputes, stage designs and carpets from Joan Miró - the earliest drawings are from 1901.
 On the roof top terrace you can admire Miró's colourful sculpures together with a wonderful view of Barcelona.
 The Miró museum enfolds by far the largest collection of Joan Miró's works today.